 Welcome to the Close Guantánamo website.

-Donations to support the work of the Close Guantánamo campaign throughout 2024 and into 2025 — as we will continue our work in opposition to the inevitable pro-Guantánamo presidency of Donald Trump — are welcome and are greatly encouraged.
+Donations to support the work of the Close Guantánamo campaign into 2025 are welcome and are greatly encouraged, as we will continue our work in opposition to the inevitable pro-Guantánamo presidency of Donald Trump.
 Please click on the "Donate" button below to pay via PayPal.

 If you can make a regular monthly donation, please tick the box marked, "Make this a monthly donation," and fill in the amount you wish to donate every month.

-The poster above shows 16 of the 30 men still held at Guantánamo, who have all been unanimously approved for release by high-level government review processes, but who, shamefully, have not yet been freed.
-With Donald Trump on his way to the White House, it is imperative that President Biden does what he can to free these men before he leaves office, as discussed in our latest article, Free the Guantánamo 16: A Message to President Biden as His Time Runs Out.
+The poster above shows 15 of the 27 men still held at Guantánamo, who have all been unanimously approved for release by high-level government review processes, but who, shamefully, have not yet been freed.
+With Donald Trump on his way to the White House, it is imperative that President Biden does what he can to free these men before he leaves office, as we discussed in our recent article, Free the Guantánamo 16: A Message to President Biden as His Time Runs Out, following up, on December 6, with two letters sent to President Biden, signed by former Guantánamo prisoners, and prominent individuals and organizations in the U.S., the U.K. and elsewhere.
+See the full list of signatories here: Free the Guantánamo 16!
+Two Letters to President Biden; Signatories Include Former Prisoners, Ex-US Government Officials, UK Parliamentarians.

 From February to April, we published a series of ten articles telling these men's stories, focusing on how long they have been held, written by our co-founder Andy Worthington, and published alternately here and on Andy's website.